HeiderJeffer/Project-for-Requirements-and-Design-of-Software-Systems/README.md

-# Project for Requirements and Design of Software
+# Requirements and Design of Software Systems
 * University of Bolzano - Faculty of Computer Science
 * Systems 2016/2017
 * Prof. Gabriella Dodero